Nursing - Traditional Program Overview

 Interprofessional Education in Simulation Labs

-Students from various health professions work with a simulated patient (a student actor from the college) in one of the simulation labs.
+Students from various health professions work with a simulated patient (a student actor from the University) in one of the simulation labs.
 These interprofessional experiences help students learn about other professions’ roles and responsibilities, values and ethics, and teamwork.
 These simulated experiences prepare them for their real-world clinical experiences.